NEW HAMPSHIRE STUDENT DATA PRIVACY AGREEMENT VERSION (2019)

 ARTICLE II: DATA OWNERSHIP AND AUTHORIZED ACCESS

 3. Separate Account.
-Provider shall, at the request of the LEA, transfer Student Generated Content to a separate student account.
+Provider may, at the request of the LEA, transfer Student Generated Content to a separate student account.

 5. No Unauthorized Use.
 Provider shall not use Student Data or information in a Pupil Record for any purpose other than as explicitly specified in this DPA.